lavanyamanne2/Mycoursestatus/README.md

         (2) Condition B - module with course completion (3) Condition C - course grade completion (Note: Choose either one condition for course completion).
+(5) Execution of cron job is required for course completion.

         (1) Condition A - module completion
             ===============================